 She also believes that abuse in the name of religion is unacceptable and must be openly addressed and stopped.
 There is too much at stake to make excuses for crime.
 The Amish are guilty of perpetuating a generational cycle of abuse against women, children, AND men and the non-Amish are guilty of facilitating that abuse by co-opting the Amish narrative in academia, the media, and politics.

 Torah envisions a future in which her Amish people genuinely adhere to the values of non-violence and conscientiousness upon which her people of origin were founded.
 To that end, she advocates for a new generation of Amish leaders who make their voice heard and take back their story in whatever way is true for them as unique individuals.
 Unity is realized only through personal sovereignty.

-As far she knows (after searching for 20+ years), Torah is the first––and so far, only––first-generation Amish graduate of an Ivy League school: Columbia University of New York City.
-She earned her B.A. in Philosophy, with a degree in Tibetan Buddhism under the auspices of Dr. Robert A.F.
-Thurman, the foremost expert on Tibetan Buddhism in the USA and personal friend of HH Dalai Lama, the leader of the Tibetan people in exile.
+As far she knows (after searching for 20+ years), Torah is the first––and so far, only––first-generation Amish graduate of an Ivy League school: Columbia University in New York City.
+She earned her B.A. in Philosophy, with a focus on Tibetan Buddhism under the auspices of Dr. Robert A.F.
+Thurman, the foremost expert on Tibetan Buddhism in the US and a personal friend of HH Dalai Lama, the leader of the Tibetan people in exile.

 Brian started working with Torah as an intern several years ago and he appears in three episodes of AES Season 1 where he and Torah discussed the many uncanny similarities of their life stories.
 They are both the first of their family to graduate from the Ivy League, Brian from Yale and Torah from Columbia.
 Both of them have a mission to educate the outside about what life is really like inside their respective cultures.